Why is Back-Up Care taxable now?

 For students using the program, UCSF is not required to withhold taxes or report the amount to the IRS.
 UCSF will provide a year-end statement of the benefit to the student.

-What are the Bright Horizons Back-Up Care Program Tax Implications?
+What are the Bright Horizons Back-Up Care Program tax implications?

 This program provides UCSF Faculty, Residents and Clinical Fellows ("benefit users") with in-home and center-based dependent care at a cost that is less than the market rate for these services.
 The IRS considers the difference between the Fair Market Value (FMV) and the benefit user’s cost as additional income and is subject to taxation.